tejasvi8686/tejasvi8686/README.md

 - My work experience
   - 🔴 Worked as a Frontend Software Developer Intern at [LipiJobs](https://lipijobs.com/)
-  - 🔴 Worked as Frontend Software Developer at [Own Technologies](https://owntechnologies.com/)
+  - 🔴 Worked as Frontend Software Developer Intern at [Own Technologies](https://owntechnologies.com/)

 - 📫 How to reach me **tejasviraj8686@gmail.com**